LiamTheHobbyist/CAC-files/README.md

 This project was fully dsigned by Liam Earnest
-I dont allow anyone to sell my design for money or the finished project without my promission if you want to contact me do it through LiamTheHobbiest@gmail.com
+I dont allow anyone to sell my design for money or the finished project without my promission if you want to contact me do it through LiamTheHobbiest@gmail.com or if you want to leave a revew on my design send me an email